Raymond James Believes Monolithic Power (MPWR) Still Has Room to Grow

 According to TipRanks.com, Caso is a 5-star analyst with an average return of 22.3% and a 62.2% success rate.
 Caso covers the Technology sector, focusing on stocks such as MACOM Technology Solutions Holdings, SiTime Corporation, and NXP Semiconductors.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Monolithic Power with a $432.00 average price target, representing a 17.5% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Monolithic Power with a $432.00 average price target, a 17.0% upside from current levels.
 In a report issued on January 27, Oppenheimer also assigned a Buy rating to the stock with a $420.00 price target.

 See today’s analyst top recommended stocks >>